-- That rates debt raised in error is corrected prior to calculating what is to be written off; - Corrections of raised in error adjustments must be countersigned by the Manager of Finance; - A written record of the authorisation and explanation is maintained for each debt; - Rates debt that becomes unrecoverable may be written off, with approval by the Chief Executive Officer up to an amount of \$1000 per assessment; - Rates penalty interest may be written off up to a value of \$1000, as a negotiation tool to recover the full amount of the outstanding debt; - the write off will not be applied until full payment of the balance of the outstanding debt has been paid; - If debt is written off in any month, details of the ratepayer and amounts will be reported in the Council report 'Statement of Financial Activity' for that month.
+- That rates debt raised in error is corrected prior to calculating what is to bewritten off. - Corrections of raised in error adjustments must be countersigned by the Director Corporate Services. - A written record of the authorisation and explanation is maintained for each debt. - Rates debt that becomes unrecoverable may be written off, with approval by the Chief Executive Officer up to an amount of \$1000 per assessment. - Rates penalty interest may be written off up to a value of \$1000, as a negotiation tool to recover the full amount of the outstanding debt. - the write off will not be applied until full payment of the balance of the outstanding debt has been paid.

+• If debt is written off in any month, details of the ratepayer and amounts will bereported in the Council report 'Statement of Financial Activity' for that month.